 This is the first project worldwide to compare the human bacterial and physiological profiles of healthy adults, adults with depression &/or anxiety disorders, adults with IBS, and adults with comorbid depression &/or anxiety and IBS.

-Please note, if you do not fit into one of these groups, are excluded from participation due to not meeting the eligibility criteria, or would simply prefer not to take part in all components, you will likely be eligible for the questionnaire-only sub-study, investigating associations between diet, and physical and mental health.
+Please note, while we have finalized full study recruitment, you may be eligible for the questionnaire-only sub-study, investigating associations between diet, and physical and mental health.
 Click on the 'Am I Eligible' tab above to find out more.

 Contact the Bugs and Brains Study by clicking here.